Myth: Sick pay is the only absence cost

 Cost of replacement staff

-Temporary staff usually come at a premium, costing more per hour than permanent staff and agency workers’ lack of experience can mean that productivity will drop.
+Temporary staff usually come at a premium, costing more per hour than permanent staff.
+Further, agency workers’ lack of experience can mean that productivity will drop.
 By the time the ‘temps’ start getting the hang of the job, they’re sent along to the next assignment to start all over again.
-They or other colleagues will not necessarily know the status of ongoing tasks or projects and many of these may have to wait until the permanent staff member is back at work which may lead to deadlines being missed.
+They or other colleagues will not necessarily know the status of ongoing tasks or projects.
+Many of these may have to wait until the permanent staff member is back at work which may lead to deadlines being missed.

 Cost to customer satisfaction

 Customers, who are used to dealing with one person will be inconvenienced by having to take their order, issue or query to someone new who might not know their needs or the details of their contract or previous agreement.
-It can take time before anyone picks up an email sent to an absent employee and, in the meantime, the customer is left wondering why they have been forgotten.
+It can take time before anyone picks up an email sent to an absent employee.
+In the meantime, the customer is left wondering why they have been forgotten.

 Burden to coworkers